cvmfs-contrib/cvmfs-tutorial-2021/docs/03_stratum1_proxies.md

 ### 3.1.3 Configuring Apache and Squid proxy

 On the Stratum 1, we will be running Apache with a Squid frontend (reverse proxy).
-Squid is used to cache the calls to the Geo API, and it can also be helpful for setting up joined monitoring (for instance, see [the monitoring page of the Worldwide LHC Computing Grid project](http://wlcg-squid-monitor.cern.ch/)).
+Squid is mainly used to cache the calls to the Geo API, and it can also be helpful for setting up joined monitoring (for instance, see [the monitoring page of the Worldwide LHC Computing Grid project](http://wlcg-squid-monitor.cern.ch/)).
 We will be setting up a single Squid reverse proxy, but you could even have a load balancer that spreads the load over multiple instances.